 During the sixth season of The Archive Project, enjoy recordings from Portland Arts & Lectures events, the Portland Book Festival, and other community events happening right here in Portland, Oregon.
 Also, a new limited series LONG DISTANCEfeatures interviews with authors and their latest book releases.

 Preordering Dearly at this link entitles you to a ticket to the Portland Book Festival virtual event featuring Margaret Atwood with Karen Russell on Tuesday, November 17, at 5:30 p.m.
 (Pacific).
-By purchasing the book through this link, you will be automatically registered for the virtual event, and Literary Arts will send you an email two days prior to the event containing a link to the event and instructions on how to access it.
+By purchasing the book through this link, you will be automatically registered for the virtual event, and Literary Arts will send you an email by the morning of the event containing a link to the event and instructions on how to access it.
 Your copy of Dearly will ship on the day of the event.